capytaine/capytaine/docs/theory_manual/theory.rst

 Hypotheses
 ----------

-1. the fluid is inviscid
+1. The fluid is inviscid.
-2. the fluid is incompressible: :math:`\nabla \cdot u = 0` with :math:`u` the flow velocity.
+2. The fluid is incompressible: :math:`\nabla \cdot u = 0` with :math:`u` the flow velocity.
-3. the flow is irrotational: :math:`\nabla \times u = 0`.
+3. The flow is irrotational: :math:`\nabla \times u = 0`.
-4. the wave amplitude is small with respect to the wavelength.
+4. The wave amplitude is small with respect to the wavelength.
-5. the amplitude of the body motion is small with respect to its dimension.
+5. The amplitude of the body motion is small with respect to its dimension.
-6. the sea bottom is flat.
+6. The sea bottom is flat.
 The water depth is denoted :math:`h`.

 Linear boundary value problem
 -----------------------------